NBR O-Rings (Buna-N / Nitrile Rubber)

 Hydraulics

-Cylinder seals, valve seals, piston rod seals in hydraulic systems using mineral oil-based fluids
+Cylinder seals, valve seals, piston rod seals in hydraulic systems using mineral oil-based fluids.
+Standard 70 Shore A NBR covers the majority of mobile and industrial hydraulic applications.

 Automotive

-Engine oil seals, fuel system O-rings, transmission seals and brake system components
+Engine oil seals, fuel system O-rings (non-aromatic fuels), transmission seals and pneumatic system components in vehicles.

 Pneumatics